wschaef/architecture-kata-2023/lessons-learned.md

 One of the fundamental lessons we learned is that preparation is essential when it comes to choosing and using tools.
 However, there were instances where we had to rethink our tool choices due to unforeseen challenges:

 - **PlantUML Limitations**: While PlantUML is a valuable tool for creating diagrams, we encountered limitations when dealing with larger and more complex diagrams.
 This prompted us to switch to Draw.io, which offered the flexibility and capabilities required for handling intricate diagrams.
 The migration effort was necessary but ultimately worthwhile.
+All graphical tools allow real modelling only with certain constraints and discipline.

 ### Markdown: The Good and the Bad